Stay informed with our news, tips and resources designed to help you be successful in your mission.

 • Inviting supporters to exclusive events

-• Encouraging your supporters to follow you on social media
+• Encouraging supporters to follow you on social media

 • Asking donors to participate in advocacy campaigns

-• Sending surveys to your supporters asking about their experiences
+• Sending surveys to supporters asking about their experience with your nonprofit

-Stewarding donors isn’t necessarily a break for your supporters from your organization.
-Rather, it’s encouraging them to read, learn, network, and get involved in ways other than donating.
-This shows that you care about their input and opinions, not just their money.
+Stewarding donors is all about strengthening the connection between your supporters and your organization.
+It encourages them to read, learn, network, and get involved in ways other than donating.
+When done properly, donor stewardship shows you care about their input and opinions, not just their money.
+Use these tips in conjunction with the donor appreciation efforts described earlier in the post to make a strong, positive impression.

-Building donor relationships is the key to better fundraising.
-Impactful two-way relationships allow your organization to raise more throughout the year and retain your supporters over longer periods of time.
-Essentially, these tips all help your organization to show that you care about individual donors and see them as more than just faceless, nameless ATM machines.
-Use the tips in this guide to get started developing personal relationships with individuals and watch your fundraising soar.
+Building donor relationships is vital to strategic fundraising.
+Impactful two-way relationships allow your organization to raise more throughout the year and retain your supporters for the long term.
+Use our tips to start developing personal relationships with your donor community and watch your fundraising reach new heights.

 Jay Love